-Our 5 day training course has been developed and fine-tuned to take the mystery out of welding and patch repairs, so that you will have the confidence and skills to tackle that project or repair yourself.
+Our 5-day training course has been developed and fine-tuned to take the mystery out of welding and patch repairs, so that you will have the confidence and skills to tackle that project or repair yourself.
 It is also for existing bodyshops that wish to take their work to the next level.

-Other courses such as English wheeling are good in their own rights, however, this type of training is complete over kill for small to medium rust repairs.
-You also become too dependent on expensive machines and in most cases these courses can lead to nowhere when the realisation of the expense and complexity comes to light.
-Most are also taught on aluminium not steal with gas or Tig welding being the main focus, which is a training course with in its self, therefore an unrealistic expectation from a 4 to 5 day course.
+Other courses, such as English wheeling, are good in their own right.
+However, this type of training is completely overkill for small-to medium-sized rust repairs.
+You also become dependent on expensive machines, and in most cases, these courses can lead to nowhere when the realisation of the expense and complexity comes to light.
+Most are also taught on aluminium rather than steel, with gas or Tig welding being the main focus, which is a training course in and of itself, making a 4-to 5-day course unrealistic.

 Our training is completely different.
-We use a Mig welding setup as this is more achievable, affordable and obtainable in a short space of time.
-We teach hand and hammer shaping skills which are essential for a greater understanding on how metal moves before we use basic machines to achieve the same repairs.
-Constant welding practice will also ensure you will be at a good standard on completion.
+We use a Mig welding setup as this is more achievable, affordable, and obtainable in a short space of time.
+We teach hand and hammer shaping skills, which are essential for a greater understanding of how metal moves before we use basic machines to achieve the same repairs.
+Constant welding practise will also ensure you will be at a good standard on completion.

 Choosing the right tools